jdevfullstack/programming-core-concepts/README.md

 in the virtual world!

-But of all the things programmers can do, the computer only process input as binary data
+But of all the things programmers can do, the computer only processes input as binary data
 (0s and 1s) and
 it should not be interpreted literally.
 It's just a representation of something a computer